-Ann’s Coffee Shop is downtown Menlo Park set to close on April 19
+Ann’s Coffee Shop in downtown Menlo Park set to close on April 19

 Ann Gilbert opened Ann’s Coffee in Menlo Park in 1946, making it one of downtown’s oldest continuing establishments.
 Three different owners have carried on her legacy by enhancing the menu but never removing any items or straying from her original recipes.
 Ann’s still possesses paintings from the 1960s, which embody a unique style, admired by many customers.